DavoHub/Ctrl-Capslock-Menu/README.md

 History:
 back in the day some other guy made a script of this but then in a new update removed the loading bar gui which was sad so i preserved it in here forever as an easter egg of the past..idk

+- To see what the script looks like, here is an imgur link: https://imgur.com/a/ctrl-capslock-menu-wzewJqa